-6. Irrigated Agriculture
+7. Irrigated Agriculture

 The LSRD reservoirs support irrigation on approximately 50,000 acres of farmland in southeast Washington, with most irrigation drawing from the reservoir and water table created by Ice Harbor Dam.
 The predominant irrigated crops are apples, onions, and potatoes.
 Irrigated farmland is valued much higher than dryland by acreage, and as such the irrigated farm industry is highly important to the Washington economy.
+This report assumes that the current level of irrigation along the lower Snake River would be maintained and that no irrigated land would need to be converted to dryland agriculture.
 The crops grown in the lower Snake River area represent 7% of total production for the state and the estimated combined production in 2021 of all irrigated crops along the Snake River was \$327.9 million (approximately \$342 million in 2022 dollars) (AgriNorthwest, pers. comm., April 19, 2022).
 There are two sources of irrigation along the Snake River: surface water diversion and groundwater wells.

-If the LSRD were to be breached, the groundwater level is expected to lower by up to 100 feet and the river channel would reestablish itself.
-As a result, groundwater wells would need to be deepened and outfitted with improved pumping capabilities, and surface water diversion infrastructure would have to be modified to access the newly reestablished channel.
+If the LSRD were to be breached, the groundwater level is expected to lower up to 100 feet and the river channel would reestablish itself.61 As a result, groundwater wells would need to be deepened and outfitted with improved pumping capabilities, and surface water diversion infrastructure would have to be modified to access the newly reestablished channel.
 Additionally, costs of energy for irrigators would go up as the water will need to be pumped higher as the river channel and groundwater levels go down.
-Cost estimates for mitigating impacted irrigation from wells and surface water combined range from \$188 millionR to approximately \$787 millionP with \$7.4Q million in annual maintenance, with variation in assumptions, approaches, and the extent to which irrigation infrastructure would be impacted.
+Cost estimates for mitigating impacted irrigation from wells and surface water combined range from \$188 million[®] to approximately \$787 million[®] with \$7.4[®] million in annual maintenance, with variation in assumptions, approaches, and the extent to which irrigation infrastructure would be impacted.
 Over 50 years, these annual maintenance costs equate to approximately \$218 million.